MLT-0x539/ReconDash/README.md

 # ReconDash
-Web-based dashboard to automate reconnaisance process
+Web-based dashboard to automate reconnaisance process + tools to allow for team collaboration in real-time whilst using this dashboard

 ## prerequisites:
 - Webserver w/ PHP installed